Staneesh/Repro2023/README.md

 Whilst viewing `main.ipynb` is an acceptable way of viewing the reproduced output, note that an enhanced and visually appealing report has been created using Quarto and is saved as `main.html`.
 The initial raw block embedded in `main.ipynb` contains the YAML details for report processing.

 A separate `main_quarto.qmd` file replicating `main.ipynb` report processing has been saved for reference and `main_quarto.html` has been rendered on the back of this.
 There is no practical difference between the html reports.

+Running the Quarto reports requires _Quarto CLI_ installed.
+Running `quarto render main.ipynb` in terminal generates the report.
+Copying `main.ipynb` to `main_quarto.ipynb` and then running `quarto convert main_quarto.ipynb` and `quarter render main_quarto.qmd` generates the qmd-based report for reference.